bionetslab/grn-nextflow/README.md

 The full path has to be set for all input files!

 #### 4.1) If `--mode=seurat`:
-Use the `--input` parameter to set the path to the seurat file.
-If you are using this mode, you need to provide a configuration file with the `params-file` parameter that contains information about the grouping/filtering that should be done in the Seurat object for your specific needs.
+Use the `--input` parameter to set the path to the seurat file. **The file type must be .RDS**.
+If you are using this mode, you need to provide a configuration file with the `-params-file` parameter that contains information about the grouping/filtering that should be done in the Seurat object for your specific needs.
 See `example_config.yaml` for instructions and an example on how to write a config file for your dataset.

 #### 4.2) If `--mode=tsv`:
-Do not set the `input` parameter! <br />
+Do not set the `--input` parameter! <br />
 Use the `--input_file1` parameter to set the path to the first tsv file. <br />
 Use the `--input_file2` parameter to set the path to the second tsv file. <br />
 <!-- If you are only using GRN inference tools, specifying one input is enough. <br /> -->
 The first column of the tsv files **has to be named** `Gene` and contain all gene names.
 The following columns represent the samples.
 If you are using this mode, you need to set the `--comparison_id` parameter.
 This needs to be an identifiable string because the folder with results will be named after this.
-You **do not** need to set the `params-file` parameter!
+You **do not** need to set the `-params-file` parameter as there cannot be done any grouping/filtering on the tsv files!

 #### 4.3) If `--mode=anndata`:
-Work in progress.
+Set the `--input` paramter to the path to the AnnData object. **The file type must be .h5ad**.
+The AnnData object will be converted to a Seurat object in the pipeline.
+If you are using this mode, you need to provide a configuration file with the `-params-file` parameter that contains information about the grouping/filtering that should be done in the AnnData object for your specific needs.
+See `example_config.yaml` for instructions and an example on how to write a config file for your dataset.

 ### 5) Setting the `--publish_dir` parameter:
 This parameter sets the path to the results folder where the results/outputs should be written.
 This folder must exist!